Blog Posts on Genetics

 A genome is all of the genetic material in an organism.
-This includes genes and DNA elements that control the activity of genes.
+It is made of DNA (or RNA in some viruses) and includes genes and other elements that control the activity of those genes.

-Many differences in DNA have no effect on health or disease risk, but some do.
-Because parents pass their genes on to offspring, some diseases tend to cluster in families, similar to other inherited traits.
-However, many factors other than genes, including diet, exercise and environmental exposure, also contribute to health and disease.
+Many differences in DNA have no effect on health or disease risk.
+But some do.
+Because parents pass their genes on to their offspring, some diseases tend to cluster in families, similar to other inherited traits.

 Genetic variations can influence how people respond to certain medicines, as well.

 Having a genetic risk means that a person has inherited the tendency to develop a certain illness.
-It does not mean that he or she will definitely develop the illness, but rather that there is a higher chance of developing it than if he or she did not have the risk.
+It does not mean that he or she will definitely develop the illness.
+Rather, it means there is a higher chance of developing it than if he or she did not have the risk.

-This type of test can identify genetic changes that have been linked to the risk of developing a specific disease or of passing a disease gene on to descendants.
+A genetic test can identify genetic variations that studies have linked to the risk of developing a specific disease or of passing a disease gene on to descendants.
 A genetic test can also indicate how a person might respond to certain medicines.

-Scientists who conduct research with people are required to follow strict rules that include obtaining signed consent from participants.
-Before collecting DNA samples, researchers must tell participants the purpose of the study, how the samples will be used, and whether and for how long the samples will be stored.
+Scientists who conduct research with people follow strict rules.
+Among other things, they must obtain signed consent from participants.
+And before collecting blood, cheek swabs or other samples that contain DNA, researchers must tell participants the purpose of the study, how they will use the samples, and whether and for how long they will store the samples.